ericsonga/Ex3SecondPost/_sources/posttestOrderCode.rst

 See the table below for a summary of the examples above.

 ======= ===== =======  ====== ================  ===========
-First   Last  Highest  Lowest Difference <= 10   is Stable?
+First   Last  Highest  Lowest Difference <= 10   is Level?
 ======= ===== =======  ====== ================  ===========
    7      9      75      70          5			  True
    7     10      80      70         10            True